williamcfrancis/YOLOv3-Object-Detection-from-Scratch/README.md

 [Intersection over Union](https://www.pyimagesearch.com/2016/11/07/intersection-over-union-iou-for-object-detection)

 ## Data
 Download the images from [here](https://drive.google.com/file/d/1cTxFrQ9o4dUKqY0WH2eUNtyRjtuSfWmd/view?usp=sharing).
-The labels are uploaded in this repository as labels.npz
+The labels are uploaded in this repository as labels.npz.\
 We have 10K street scene images with correponding labels as training data.
 The image dimension is  128×128×3 , and the labels include the semantic class and the bounding box corresponding to each object in the image.
 Note that a small portion of these ground-truth labels are not a little bit noisy and the quantity of the training set is not very large, so we cannot learn a super robust object detector.

 ## Preprocessing